snakeye/code-challenge-poll/Readme.md

 ## Features

-- Create and manage polls
+- Create and manage Questions
-- Vote on polls
-- RESTful API
-- Visitor Counters
+- See Answers to Questions

 ## Tech Stack